BuildWithMatija

 Four brands with different visual identities but shared product data

-Likely architecture: shared product/content models, brand-specific frontend styling, tenant-aware permissions, and a shared media layer.
+Likely architecture: shared product and content models, brand-specific frontend styling, tenant-aware permissions, and a shared media layer.
 Payload is often strong when custom modeling and ownership matter.

 Agency managing many small client websites